Science Teacher Residency (STaR) Program

 • Be located in rural Arizona and consistently experience high teacher turnover.

-Must teach science or STEM to students in grades 3-8.
+Must teach science to students in grades K-8.

 Application Requirements